SAP/stewardci-core/docs/backend-api/README.md

 - Service account `<client_namespace>::default` (where `<client_namespace>` is the namespace where the `Tenant` resource belongs to) has the permissions needed to manage further resources in the tenant namespace.

+Once the controller has finished the initialization successfully, field `status.tenantNamespaceName` will be set and will not change anymore during the lifetime of the Tenant resource object.

-The Steward controller periodically checks the actual state of the resource and tries to change it to the desired state:
+The Steward controller periodically checks the actual state of all __existing Tenant resources__ and tries to change it to the desired state if there are deviations (reconciliation):

-- The role binding in the tenant namespace gets updated/recreated if needed, for instance if the client namespace's annotation `steward.sap.com/tenant-role` (defining the RBAC role to be assigned to the above-mentioned service accounts) has changed.
+- The role binding in the tenant namespace gets updated/recreated if needed, for instance if the client namespace's annotation `steward.sap.com/tenant-role` (defining the RBAC role to be assigned to the above-mentioned service accounts) has changed or the role binding does not exist anymore.

-- If `status.tenantNamespaceName` refers to a namespace that does not exist anymore, the ready condition is set to `False` indicating that the tenant is no longer ready to be used.
+- If `status.tenantNamespaceName` refers to a namespace that does not exist anymore, the reconciliation fails and the status is set accordingly (see below).
   As this never happens under normal circumstances and probably means that data has been lost, the tenant namespace will not be recreated automatically.
-Operators should monitor tenants, and must  analyze and fix the underlying issue if such situations occur.
+  A Steward operator may resolve the issue by restoring the tenant namespace with all its former contents from a backup.

+In case the __initialization or reconciliation fails__, the Steward controller sets the _ready condition_ (see below) to status `False` to indicate that the Tenant is not ready for use.
+However, clients are _not_ required to check the status before each operation they perform in the tenant namespace.
+Instead they should check the response of Kubernetes API calls for errors.

+Steward operators should monitor the status of all Tenant resource objects and react on:

+- Uninitialized resource objects older than a certain threshold, e.g. 10 seconds.
+- Resource objects with the ready condition being `False` for longer than a certain threshold, e.g. 10 seconds.

 ### Examples

+The initialization was successful:

 ```yaml
 apiVersion: steward.sap.com/v1apha1